Thank you, you have successfully subscribed to our newsletter! Enjoy reading our tips and recommendations.

 DR Horton Homes expert review by Joseph Truini

 D.R.
 Horton Homes is a family-owned construction business that started building homes in the Dallas/Fort Worth area more than 35 years ago.
 It’s now the largest homebuilder in the United States.

-- National powerhouse: D.R.
+National powerhouse: D.R.
 Horton Homes builds houses in 26 states ranging from New Jersey to Florida and California to Washington—and Hawaii, too.

-- Many different model homes available: D.R.
+Many different model homes available: D.R.
 Horton provides potential owners with model homes of various sizes that are placed in distinct communities to give people a greater sense of their options.

-- Help with mortgage process: Once a buyer has chosen a home plan, DHI Mortgage, a wholly owned subsidiary of D.R.
+Help with mortgage process: Once a buyer has chosen a home plan, DHI Mortgage, a wholly owned subsidiary of D.R.
 Horton Homes, can help buyers secure financing for a mortgage.

-- Well-known company: D.R.
+Well-known company: D.R.
 Horton has been in business since 1978 and has won many awards in the homebuilding industry.
 It has been ranked the Number One homebuilder by Builder magazine every year since 2002.

-- Website offers help with the whole process: On the company’s website, prospective buyers can access the homeowners’ portal to learn everything they need to know about purchasing a custom-built home.
+Website offers help with the whole process: On the company’s website, prospective buyers can access the homeowners’ portal to learn everything they need to know about purchasing a custom-built home.

-- Best for D.R.
+Best for: D.R.
 Horton Homes is best for highly independent people, budget-minded buyers and people who want to choose customized features.

-DR Horton Homes Profile
+DR Horton Homes Company Information